numbas/editor/docs/tutorials/deliver-to-students.rst

 =========================

 Numbas exams can run entirely standalone: students access the test through a web browser, but data about their attempt is not automatically saved.

-You can allow students to download their data to send to you to process without a VLE.
+You can allow students to download their attempt data and send it to you for processing without a VLE.

 This is also suitable when you want to provide material for students to practice on their own, and don't need to record scores.

 Direct link via the Numbas editor
 #################################

-When you :guilabel:`Run` the exam, the :guilabel:`Share` button at the top of the page allows you to share a link to the exam, either in browser or requiring the Numbas Lockdown app.
+When you :guilabel:`Run` the exam, the :guilabel:`Share` button at the top of the page allows you to share a link to the exam, either in browser or requiring the :ref:`Numbas Lockdown app <lockdown-app>`.
 You can share this URL with your students, or link to it from your course material.

+To create a link to launch the exam in the Numbas lockdown app you must give a password.
+Students must enter this password in order to open the link.

-If you use the numbas lockdown app, student must have it installed in order to access the exam.
+Students must `install the Numbas lockdown app <http://www.numbas.org.uk/lockdown-app/>`__ in order to use this link.

 Embed from the editor
 #####################